Why An Ocean Ambassador Certification Program?

 Are you passionate about protecting our ocean and looking to make a difference?
 We often hear that the ocean is in trouble or that it’s too late to act, but we want to show you that just one person can make a difference.

 The Inland Ocean Ambassadors Certification Program is a 5-session, 5-week online training program which prepares individuals in IOC's programs and campaigns, while offering discussion opportunities with top minds in ocean protection.
 The program also features a 6-month engagement period where ambassadors work directly with IOC staff to raise awareness of ocean protection issues in their own communities.
-The program is offered four times per year, once in each season.
+The program is offered three times per year.

 Our ocean has never faced such a myriad of serious threats, including overfishing, plastic pollution, offshore oil development, and climate change, but there have also never been more people working to turn things around, and we’ve truthfully never been more hopeful.